NEC3 – Option C – Target Cost with Activity Schedule

 The Contractor’s “Defined Costs” will be subject to audits with the level of information required to justify the sum being substantial.

-We hope this blog has been a useful insight to the NEC3 Option C with activity schedule contract.
+We hope this blog has been a useful insight to the NEC3 Option C with activity schedule contract and NEC Training.

 Should you wish to obtain further information regarding NEC contracts or the changes from the NEC3 to NEC4 contracts please get in touch at [email protected] or call on 0115 9336131.